Real-Time Dam Levels

 Current Weather & Evaporation Impact

-Current local temperatures are sitting at a moderate 17°C. Currently experiencing clear sky conditions with no immediate precipitation, inflows remain entirely dependent on upstream river movement.
+The weather around the catchment is currently recording 18°C. Currently experiencing partly cloudy conditions with no immediate precipitation, inflows remain entirely dependent on upstream river movement.

 Future Outlook & Monitoring